markstephenburnham/text-to-speech/README.md

 #### 3) run the processing script to process your transcription

+This will create a new directory that you'll need to use in STEP 5.

 ```
 ~/dev/textToSpeech % ./t2s.py --filename snippet.txt
 output path:/Users/markburnham/dev/textToSpeech/1615204496 <= USE THIS IN STEP 5